-Mobility leaders is a key enabler for many businesses.
-So it come as no surprise that it’s a strong focus for all types of companies.
+Mobility leaders are a key enabler for many businesses.
+So it comes as no surprise that it’s a strong focus for all types of companies.
 In fact, 4 in 10 businesses now consider mobility a key part of their business strategy, according to an Accenture survey.

 But strategic, operational, and organizational challenges often make it difficult for many companies to take full advantage of mobility’s promise.

 Thus, the survey also indicates that many companies are experiencing a weak return on investment (ROI) from their mobility dollars.